 (Click on any picture below to pull up a gallery slideshow.)

-When we arrived earlier, there was a huge junior tournament taking over the Short Course.
+When we arrived earlier, there was a huge junior tournament taking over the little course.
 Thankfully, all those crowds had left by the time I went over to play it.
 I played through one group and was able to finish pretty quickly.

 The other good news is that this is a really fun 9-hole par-3 course.
 It plays up and down along a small hillside right next to the 5th hole on the main course.
 There are some water hazards and trees in play.
 Overall, it’s a pitch and putt course that offers just enough challenge to keep things interesting for any level of player.
 That said, it is built especially for kids and beginners to enjoy.